BradHutchings/Mmojo-Server/deploy/Windows-WSL/02-Prepare-WSL-Mmojo-Server.md

 ---
 ### Move the WSL `.vhdx` Virual Disk (Optional)
 In 2026, advanced Windows users like you have a startup drive for Windows stuff and applications and a separate (fast, larger) drive for your data.
 The virtual disk for your WSL instance will get pretty big, i.e. 50 GB or 100 GB.
 You should move it to another drive.
-That said, this section is optional.
+That said, this sub-step is optional.

 <img width="437" height="61" alt="image" src="https://github.com/user-attachments/assets/6fe4401e-4984-4a6c-804b-c8e608c4ebde" />